 That Adam and Eve had, in fact, eaten from the tree of life prior to the fall is a view advanced by both contemporary and ancient interpreters.
 Redford notes, "Apparently the fruit of the tree of life would preserve life as long as one ate of it regularly.
 Man's sin, however, barred him from the tree of life (Genesis 3:22-24); for the consequences of human beings living forever as sinners would be devastating beyond imagination.
-Not until the perfect world of Heaven will we again have access to that tree (Revelation 22:2)."
-And Kissling concludes, "The tree of life presumably ensured the ongoing life of humanity.
-By continuing to eat of it, humans would live forever."
-Thus, many hold that Adam and Eve had eaten from the tree of life prior to succumbing to the temptation of the serpent.
-As a consequence of eating from the tree of the knowledge of good and evil, they were then banished from continuing to eat from the tree of life; the result, of course, was eventual death.
-A plausible case can be made, then, that their extraordinary longs lives-and those of their descendants for several generations-was a result of the residual effects of having eaten from the tree of life.
+Not until the perfect world of Heaven will we again have access to that tree (Revelation 22:2)."2 And Kissling concludes, "The tree of life presumably ensured the ongoing life of humanity.
+By continuing to eat of it, humans would live forever."3 Thus, many hold that Adam and Eve had eaten from the tree of life prior to succumbing to the temptation of the serpent.4 As a consequence of eating from the tree of life; the result, of course, was eventual death.5 A plausible case can be made, then, that their extraordinary longs lives-and those of their descendants for several generations-was a result of the residual effects of having eaten from the tree of life.